 We have been shortlisted for a Teach Secondary Award!

-We’re thrilled that our new courses, developed in partnership with Educate Ventures Research, have been recognised, alongside our commitment to equip schools with the knowledge and tools required to implement AI safely and responsibly.
+We’re thrilled that our new course, developed in partnership with Educate Ventures Research, have been recognised, alongside our commitment to equip schools with the knowledge and tools required to implement AI safely and responsibly.

 The results will be announced in November.

-About our Safeguarding AI courses
+About our Safeguarding AI course

-Safeguarding AI for Leaders (SAIL) is designed for Designated Safeguarding Leads (DSL) or other leaders in your setting with responsibility for safeguarding, pastoral care and/or technology implementation and use.
+Our Safeguarding AI for Leaders (SAIL) course is designed for Designated Safeguarding Leads (DSL) or other leaders in your setting with responsibility for safeguarding, pastoral care and/or technology implementation and use.
 This comprehensive course equips participants to develop and implement robust AI safeguarding policies, procedures, and action plans.
 Through a blend of expert guidance, practical tools, and peer networking, participants will gain the confidence and knowledge to lead on safe and ethical AI use in your setting.
 With a duration of 4-5 hours and 12 months of ongoing support, SAIL offers exceptional value and flexibility.

 Announcing our partnership with Teach First